vicrucann/CurveFitting/README.md

 #### Template definitions

 In your custom class, it is necessary to provide template definitions.
-As it was mentioned above, you provide the definitions in the custom contructor.
+As it was mentioned above, you provide the definitions in the custom constructor.
 The full definitions must be provided at the end of  your `.cpp` implementation file of the custom path fitter class.

-The `PathFitter` class must also contain the full defition to avoid the **LNK2019**, *Unresolved external symbol*.
+The `PathFitter` class must also contain the full definition to avoid the **LNK2019**, *Unresolved external symbol*.
 For this purpose, we prepared a file called `PathFitter-impl.cpp` that is to contain such definitions.
-Note we use the separate file simple for convinience reasons so that do not add custom definitions into the `PathFitter` abstract class.
+Note we use the separate file simple for convenience reasons so that do not add custom definitions into the `PathFitter` abstract class.

 # Licence